licensezero/licensezero-agency-terms/terms.md

 `Agent` may only sign licenses on your behalf on the terms of the current form private license agreements published on `Website` at the time of each purchase, for the prices you set via the `Website` API.

-# Relicense Agent

-If you set a relicense price for your project via the `Website` API, you appoint `Agent` your agent to offer and enter into a relicense agreement.  `Agent` may sign a relicense agreement on your behalf, and that agreement will have the same legal effect as if you signed it yourself.

-# Relicense Terms

-`Agent` may only sign a relicense agreement on your behalf on the terms of the current form relicense agreement published on `Website` at the time of purchase, for the price you set via the `Website` API.

 # Pricing Changes

 Unless you lock your project, you may change prices for licensing and relicensing through the `Website` API.
 If you change prices, `Agent` may continue to license and relicense at the old prices with customers who began the purchase process before you made your changes, but `Agent` agrees to use your new pricing for all new purchases.